Switching Theory for Q-Learning: Preliminaries

-The worst-case exponential rate of the switched linear family is characterized by the joint spectral radius (JSR)~\cite{tsitsiklis1997lyapunov,rota1960note,blondel2005computational,jungers2009joint}, defined as follows. \begin{definition}[Joint spectral radius] For a bounded set of matrices $\calH\subset\R^{m\times m}$, its joint spectral radius is
+The worst-case exponential rate of the SLS family is characterized by the joint spectral radius (JSR)~\cite{tsitsiklis1997lyapunov,rota1960note,blondel2005computational,jungers2009joint}, defined as follows. \begin{definition} For a bounded set of matrices $\calH\subset\R^{m\times m}$, its joint spectral radius is

+where the value is independent of the chosen submultiplicative norm~\cite{rota1960note,jungers2009joint}.
+When $\calH$ is finite, the supremum for each fixed product length is a maximum over products generated by matrices in $\calH$.
+For a finite family $\calH$, the notation $\jsr(\co(\calH))$ means the JSR computed when each factor in a product is allowed to be any convex combination of matrices in $\calH$. \end{definition}